paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-02-10-simply_walsall.md

 Another big regeneration project nearing completion in the town is the new campus for [Walsall College][5] (the buildings currently on St. Paul’s Street will soon be demolished to make way for a Tesco supermarket).
 Perhaps it’s no surprise that this organisation recently revealed a new identity too.
 Previously known as Walsall College of Arts & Technology (such a mouthful that it was often shortened to WALCAT), it also simplified it’s name to just *Walsall College*.

-{% include 'figure' with '/images/2009/02/simply_walsall/college_logos.png'
+{% render 'figure' with '/images/2009/02/simply_walsall/college_logos.png'
   caption: 'Walsall College: The original logo and the revised version (2009).'
 %}